josephanthonymatan/snowpark-python/README.md

+# NOTE
+This is not the official SNOWFLAKE SNOWPARK PYTHON release, it is a hack to workaround the lack of support for python > 3.8.x

 # Snowflake Snowpark Python API

 The Snowpark library provides intuitive APIs for querying and processing data in a data pipeline.